10/15: Register today for the next ADA Lunch & Learn Session: Your Rights As A Person with a Disability Under the ADA in Employment

 HHS plans to “reorganize” the Administration on Community Living (ACL).
 Established in 2012 with bipartisan support, ACL was designed to support older adults, people with disabilities, and their families and caregivers.
 Under the proposed plan, ACL would no longer exist.
 A recently leaked budget proposes eliminating many of ACL’s key programs, and transferring others to agencies without a disability-centered mission.

 To learn more about which programs are affected and what these changes could mean for the disability community, visit the Center on Disability for detailed information on the proposed ACL cuts.
-You can contact your elected officials if you want to let them know how these programs have impacted you or someone you love.

 Close window